The 20 Best Astronomy Apps for Stargazing

 Description:

-“Meteoblue shows high precision weather forecasts combined with a beautiful, simple and easy to use design.
+“Meteoblue shows high precision weather forecasts combined with a beautiful, simple and easy-to-use design.
 Weather forecasts can be requested for any place on Earth easily and comfortably.”

 I recently installed Meteoblue for a realistic weather forecast to help me better prepare for upcoming stargazing sessions.
 For all of the weather forecasting apps to function properly, you’ll need to allow the app to know your location.